VisionEval/VisionEval-Docs/docs/06-verspm.md

 * **BusKWH**: Average daily amount of electricity consumed by bus transit vehicles in urbanized area in kilowatt-hours
 * **RailKWH**: Average daily amount of electricity consumed by rail transit vehicles in urbanized area in kilowatt-hours
 * **VanKWH**:Average daily amount of electricity consumed by van transit vehicles in urbanized area in kilowatt-hours
-* **BusCO2e**: Average daily amount of carbon-dioxide equivalents produced by bus transit vehicles in urbanized area in grams
-* **RailCO2e**: Average daily amount of carbon-dioxide equivalents produced by rail transit vehicles in urbanized area in grams
-* **VanCO2e**: Average daily amount of carbon-dioxide equivalents produced by van transit vehicles in urbanized area in grams
-* **BusCO2eRate**: Average amount of carbon-dioxide equivalents produced by bus transit vehicles per mile of travel in urbanized area in grams per mile
-* **RailCO2eRate**: Average amount of carbon-dioxide equivalents produced by rail transit vehicles per mile of travel in urbanized area in grams per mile
-* **VanCO2eRate**: Average amount of carbon-dioxide equivalents produced by van transit vehicles per mile of travel in urbanized area in grams per mile

 ## Model Outputs